-Shelter employee Susan Kilcup then arranged for the girls to formally present their donation on Saturday, Aug.
-22. “Some of our friends and family members were there, and the people at the animal shelter,” said Shelby.
+Shelter employee Susan Kilcup then arranged for the girls to formally present their donation shortly before school started.
+“Some of our friends and family members were there, and the people at the animal shelter,” said Shelby.

 “The shelter went all out,” said Shelby’s mom, Karen Mysel.
 “I was very moved by it.
 And I thought what the girls did was great.
 Shelby’s always talking about becoming a vet, and I was proud of them both.”

 When they visited the shelter, said Tara’s dad, Craig Sankner, “They got a guided tour of the place.
 And some friends of ours later adopted a puppy that was brought in while we were there.”
 He, too, was proud of the girls for their accomplishment and also for wanting to do it, in the first place.
 “They devised their plans, themselves, and asked help from Tammy and Karen when they needed it.
 And I got to drive them around for supplies.”